-LINE 3 Subtotal Line 1(j) adjusted by Line 2(g); if negative result, use a minus sign.
+LINE 3 Subtotal Line 1(r) and Line 2(g).

 LINE 4 Separate entity adjustments to income or expense, attach worksheet.
 Enter the amounts which arise from the necessity of adjusting Gross Business Profits to accommodate the New Hampshire requirement of separate entity treatment for business organizations.